EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 * C initiates the EDHOC protocol by sending EDHOC message_1 to the RS, specifying the access token as External Authorization Data (EAD) in the field EAD_1 of EDHOC message_1 (see Section 3.8 {{I-D.ietf-lake-edhoc}}).
 If the access token is valid and the processing of EDHOC message_1 is successful, the RS responds with EDHOC message_2, thus continuing the EDHOC protocol.
 This alternative cannot be used for the update of access rights.

-When running the EDHOC protocol, C uses the authentication credential of RS specified by the AS together with the access token, while the RS uses the authentication credential of C bound to and specified within the access token.
-If C and RS complete the EDHOC execution successfully, they are mutually authenticated and they derive an OSCORE Security Context as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
+When running the EDHOC protocol, C uses the authentication credential of the RS specified by the AS together with the access token, while the RS uses the authentication credential of C bound to and specified within the access token.
+If C and the RS complete the EDHOC execution successfully, they are mutually authenticated and they derive an OSCORE Security Context as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
 Also, the RS associates the authentication credential of C with the derived OSCORE Security Context and with the access rights of C specified in the access token.

-From then on, C effectively gains authorized and secure access to protected resources on the RS, as long as the access token is valid.
-Until then, C can communicate with the RS by sending a request protected with the OSCORE Security Context established above.
+From then on, C effectively gains authorized and secure access to protected resources on the RS, for as long as the access token is valid.
+Until then, C can communicate with the RS by sending a request protected with the established OSCORE Security Context above.
 The OSCORE Security Context is discarded when a token (whether the same or a different one) is used to successfully derive a new OSCORE Security Context for C, either by re-running the EDHOC protocol or by exchanging nonces and using the EDHOC-KeyUpdate function (see {{edhoc-key-update}}).

-After the whole message exchange has taken place, C can contact the AS to request an update of its access rights, by sending a similar request to the token endpoint that also includes an identifier, which allows the AS to find the correct data it has previously shared with C. This specific identifier, encoded as a byte string, is uniquely assigned by the AS to a "token dynasty" (see {{terminology}}).
-Upon a successful update of access rights, the new issued access token becomes the latest one of its token dynasty.
-When the latest access token of a token dynasty becomes invalid (e.g., when it expires or gets revoked), that token dynasty ends.
+After the whole message exchange has taken place, C can contact the AS to request an update of its access rights, by sending a similar request to the token endpoint that also includes an identifier, which allows the AS to find the correct data it has previously shared with C. This specific identifier, encoded as a byte string, is uniquely assigned by the AS to a "token series" (see {{terminology}}).
+Upon a successful update of access rights, the new issued access token becomes the latest one of its token series.
+When the latest access token of a token series becomes invalid (e.g., when it expires or gets revoked), that token series ends.

 An overview of the profile flow for the "coap_edhoc_oscore" profile is given in {{protocol-overview}}.
 The names of messages coincide with those of {{I-D.ietf-ace-oauth-authz}} when applicable.